Paul Mantz: Postwar film career

+Airline

+Paul Mantz Air Services operated as a supplemental air carrier (originally known as a nonscheduled carrier or irregular air carrier) from 1947 onward as a sole proprietorship.
+Until 1953, the airline operated purely charters, mostly for motion picture companies and the US Forest Service.
+However, in January 1953, Mantz gave control of his airline to the North Star combine, a ticket agency that operated the Mantz airline in scheduled service, which was illegal.
+During this time, the Mantz airline operated a C-46 aircraft leased from another North Star airline.
+In 1959, an investigation by the Civil Aeronautics Board, the now defunct US Federal agency that, at the time, tightly regulated almost all US commercial air transportation, allowed the airline to keep its operating authority, notwithstanding an initial judgment by the CAB examiner that it should not.
+However, from late 1953, the airline no longer flew large air transport aircraft.
+In 1960, Mantz transferred the activities to a corporate entity that he controlled, Paul Mantz Air Services, Inc. In 1961, this corporation changed its name to Paramount Airlines, Inc.

+However, in 1962, the CAB declined to certificate Paramount under the terms of a new Federal law, as was required for the airline to keep operating.
+The CAB did so because from March 1961, when the airline resumed operation, the CAB believed Paramount was under the control of another combine, called Skycoach, which had arranged for Paramount's sale from Mantz to a third party.
+During this period, Paramount operated with two Lockheed Constellation and, from 1962, two Douglas DC-7C aircraft.

 Family life

 In 1932, Mantz married Myrtle "Red" Harvey, one of his former flying students, but divorced in 1935.
-He remarried two years later to Theresa "Terry" Mae Minor and had a son, Paul, Jr., with his second wife.
+He remarried two years later to Theresa "Terry" Mae Minor and had a son, Paul, Jr., with her.
 He adopted her two children by a previous marriage to Roy T. Minor (1904–1935), Roy, Jr. and Nita Lou "Tenita".
 The Mantz family lived on Balboa Island, off Newport Beach, California, where Mantz had a yacht.
 After years of successful ventures in both air racing and movie work, he had accumulated more than $10 million in profits, and by 1965, was planning his retirement.
 When his partner, Frank Tallman, broke his leg in a freak accident, Mantz stepped in to finish the aerial scenes for one last movie project.